10 Exercises To Avoid During Pregnancy

 The one simple rule: You must feel comfortable while doing an exercise.
 If you feel uneasy, then stop and take a break.
 Yes, we say a ‘break’ because you need not stop exercising completely, as it is good for you in more ways than one.

 A study at the University of Edinburgh surveyed healthcare professionals and patients on pregnant women’s physical activity.
 The graph below shows that healthcare experts advise against engaging in certain activities, such as contact sports like rugby (60%) and exercises that can result in trauma (32%).
-Weight training and high-intensity exercises were other physical activities recommended to be avoided.
+Weight training and high-intensity exercises during pregnancy are other physical activities that are recommended to be avoided.

 Exercises to avoid during pregnancy